MayaUWI/Maya.UWI.github.io/README.md

 * Spent 8 hours bringing the 2 functions GpaAdapter and SQLDataBaseHelper to par with previous content(capabilities).
 * Pushed current work to show work is/was being done to the scrum master
 * ~~Decide whether to make a general adapter that handles all table creation, deletion and update with the same functions. or create separate functions for all 7 tables (... probably not the latter)~~ Did create separate functions for all.
 Seemed the cleanest, safest and easiest to document route.
-* Learned a lot about the Cursor interface [Google Developers 1](https://developer.android.com/reference/android/database/Cursor#getColumnIndexOrThrow(java.lang.String)and [Google Developers 2](https://google-developer-training.gitbooks.io/android-developer-fundamentals-course-concepts/content/en/Unit%204/101_c_sqlite_database.html)
+* Learned a lot about the Cursor interface [Google Developers 1] (https://developer.android.com/reference/android/database/Cursor#getColumnIndexOrThrow(java.lang.String) and [Google Developers 2] (https://google-developer-training.gitbooks.io/android-developer-fundamentals-course-concepts/content/en/Unit%204/101_c_sqlite_database.html)

 * My tasks :
 	* [ ] Add functionality to course detail page- Got assigned to Christopher